lcschv/Web-Crawler/README.md

 # Crawler for Brazilian webpages.
 This is an assigment for the course of Information Retrieval - UFMG.
+This crawler respects politeness of 30 seconds.

 #Requirements: